Apprentice Judging Program

-Beginning January 1, 2014, you will be required to attend the Educational Judges Academy prior to being allowed to apprentice.
-Starting in 2022, the Judges Academy will no longer be held at the Color Breed Council (CBC), and instead will be held by APHA at the APHA headquarters in Ft.
+Beginning January 1, 2014, you will be required to attend the HorseIQ Live seminar( formerly the Educational Judges Academy) prior to being allowed to apprentice.
+Starting in 2022, HorseIQ Live will no longer be held at the Color Breed Council (CBC), and instead will be held by APHA at the APHA headquarters in Ft.
 Worth, TX in the Spring.
-Details will be released on the 2022 Judges Academy soon.
+Details about this seminar can be found here.

 You need not apply for judging status prior to entering the Apprentice Judging Program.
-Apprentices who have applied for the apprentice judging program, attended the Educational Judges Academy, and completed 6 apprentice judging assignments under 6 different regular status judges will have their file forwarded to the Judges Committee at their next scheduled meeting.
+Apprentices who have applied for the Apprentice Judge Program, are current APHA members in good standing, attended or plan to attend HorseIQ Live (formerly the Educational Judges Academy), and completed 6 apprentice judging assignments under 6 different regular status APHA Judges will have their file forwarded to the Judges Committee at their next scheduled meeting.
 The committee will decide at that time whether to issue the applicant an invitation to the Applicant School.
 You may also use this program if you have already applied for judging status but need an additional judge reference.

 To find judges that you could apprentice under, a list of judges and the shows they are judging is available through the Online Judges Directory.
 A PDF judge directory is also available on that page.

 Apprentice Judge Program Forms: